s1xtw03/mcmangler/README.md

 m1cro$oft!1
 micr0soft2019!
 jmcg@seles:~/util/s1xtw03/mcmangler$ python mcmangler.py -w Microsoft | wc -l
-     585
+     624
 ```

-The old version used old-w-hashcat/rules-whole and old-w-hashcat/rules-root, processed with hashcat-utils/combipow to generate all the combinations.
-It also required [hashcat](https://github.com/hashcat/hashcat) and [hashcat-utils](https://github.com/hashcat/hashcat-utils), but those components are reimplemented in python now!!!!!
+The old version used old-w-hashcat/rules-whole and old-w-hashcat/rules-root, processed with [hashcat-utils](https://github.com/hashcat/hashcat-utils)/combipow to generate all the combinations, and then run through the [hashcat](https://github.com/hashcat/hashcat) rules engine.
+To address some of the shortcomings with that, the relevant functionality is reimplemented in python now!!